chrisbraddock/node-cgmon/README.md

 1. **Copy config/config.sample.json** to **config/config.json**
 2. **Edit config/config.json** for your environment

+    `minerName` - a descriptive name used in logs and emails

     `cgminer.startWaitSeconds` - the time cgmon should wait for cgminer to startup after running it

     `cgminer.cmd` - screen startup script **(normally you do not need to modify this)**